-Tax fees were attributable to the amalgamation/restructuring of our legal entity structure for Excell Battery Group in 2022 and due diligence performed in connection with the Company's acquisition of Excell Battery Group in 2021.
+Tax fees were attributable to the amalgamation/restructuring of our legal entity structure for Excell Battery Group in 2022.

 Our Audit and Finance Committee has not adopted pre-approval policies and procedures for audit and non-audit services.
 Nevertheless, all audit, auditrelated and permitted non-audit services for which our independent registered public accounting firm was engaged were reviewed and approved prior to the commencement of the services by our Audit and Finance Committee in compliance with applicable SEC requirements.